Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

     For a complete list of the supported Dapr sidecar configurations in Container Apps, you can refer to [this link](https://learn.microsoft.com/en-us/azure/container-apps/dapr-overview?tabs=bicep1%2Cyaml#dapr-enablement).

-#### 5. Deploy new revisions of the Frontend Web App and Backend API to Container Apps
+#### 5. Deploy New Revisions of the Frontend Web App and Backend API to Container Apps

 The last thing we need to do here is to update both container apps and deploy the new images from ACR.
 To do so we need to run the commands found below.